section-engineering-education/engineering-education/content/articles/build-a-static-nextjs-markdown-files-blog-with-typescript-mdx-tailwindcss/index.md

 This returns a setup process for this Next.js application.
 The `--typescript` parameter will specify that the application will use TypeScript.

 ### Adding packages
 [MDX](https://mdxjs.com/docs/) is a markdown component that allows you to style your text content easily.
 With markdown, you can write content any such as insert bold, italic, images, e.t.c.

 MDX will enable you to integrate components inside of your markdown files and render them on a web page.
-MDX pairs well with component-based frameworks such as React Next.js.
-This way, we can use MDX to set up a blog and manage the entire lifecycle of those posts' content.
+MDX pairs well with component-based frameworks such as React.js or Next.js.

+This way, we can use MDX to set up a blog and manage the entire lifecycle of those posts.

-To set up an MDX blog app, we will require the following packages based on the technology stack we are using.
+To set up an MDX blog app, we will require the following packages based on the technology stack we are using:

 - [Gray matter](https://www.npmjs.com/package/gray-matter): Gray matter is used to parse a front matter from a file or a string.
-We will look at how the frontmatter looks late in this guide.
-- [Next MDX remote](https://www.npmjs.com/package/next-mdx-remote): It allows you to load MDX(Markdown) content on the server and client.
+- [Next MDX remote](https://www.npmjs.com/package/next-mdx-remote): It allows you to load MDX (Markdown) content on the server and client.

-To use with Tailwind CSS;
+To use with Tailwind CSS:

 - [Tailwind CSS](https://www.npmjs.com/package/tailwindcss): This is a CSS framework that offers CSS styles for efficiently creating customized interface design.
 - [Post CSS](https://www.npmjs.com/package/postcss): Post CSS is a stylistic development tool that uses JavaScript modules.
 We will use it to transform CSS from MDX.